Hannah Fraser

 About

 Hannah Fraser is a scholar working on Epidemiology, Hepatology and Infectious Diseases.
-According to data from OpenAlex, Hannah Fraser has authored 29 papers receiving a total of 625 indexed citations (citations by other indexed papers that have themselves been cited), including 25 papers in Epidemiology, 20 papers in Hepatology and 12 papers in Infectious Diseases.
-Recurrent topics in Hannah Fraser’s work include HIV, Drug Use, Sexual Risk (20 papers), Hepatitis C virus research (20 papers) and Prevention and Treatment of HIV/AIDS Infection (12 papers).
-Hannah Fraser is often cited by papers focused on HIV, Drug Use, Sexual Risk (20 papers), Hepatitis C virus research (20 papers) and Prevention and Treatment of HIV/AIDS Infection (12 papers).
+According to data from OpenAlex, Hannah Fraser has authored 28 papers receiving a total of 639 indexed citations (citations by other indexed papers that have themselves been cited), including 24 papers in Epidemiology, 19 papers in Hepatology and 12 papers in Infectious Diseases.
+Recurrent topics in Hannah Fraser’s work include HIV, Drug Use, Sexual Risk (20 papers), Hepatitis C virus research (19 papers) and HIV/AIDS Research and Interventions (12 papers).
+Hannah Fraser is often cited by papers focused on HIV, Drug Use, Sexual Risk (20 papers), Hepatitis C virus research (19 papers) and HIV/AIDS Research and Interventions (12 papers).
 Hannah Fraser collaborates with scholars based in United Kingdom, United States and France.
-Hannah Fraser's co-authors include Peter Vickerman, Matthew Hickman, Natasha K. Martin, I. McConnell, Michael N Dawson, G. Wells, Josephine G. Walker, Adam Trickey, Aaron G. Lim and Margaret May and has published in prestigious journals such as Clinical Infectious Diseases, American Journal of Epidemiology and The Journal of Infectious Diseases.
+Hannah Fraser's co-authors include Peter Vickerman, Matthew Hickman, Natasha K. Martin, I. McConnell, G. Wells, Michael N Dawson, Josephine G. Walker, Adam Trickey, Aaron G. Lim and Louisa Degenhardt and has published in prestigious journals such as Clinical Infectious Diseases, American Journal of Epidemiology and The Journal of Infectious Diseases.

 In The Last Decade